-AJIT JAIN, age 67, was elected a director of the Corporation and its Vice Chairman - Insurance Operations on January 9, 2018.
+AJIT JAIN, age 68, was elected a director of the Corporation and its Vice Chairman - Insurance Operations on January 9, 2018.
 Mr. Jain has been employed by the Berkshire Hathaway Insurance Group since 1986 and has been an Executive Vice President of National Indemnity Company, a wholly owned Berkshire subsidiary, since 1996.
-Mr. Jain is a Trustee of Rockefeller University, a leading biomedical research university.

-Ajit Jain brings to the Board his 32 years of experience in managing Berkshire's reinsurance operations, one of its most important businesses.
+Ajit Jain brings to the Board his 33 years of experience in managing Berkshire's reinsurance operations, one of its most important businesses.
 During this period he has been responsible for overseeing the assessment and pricing of many of the largest and most complex risks ever insured and as a result generating billions of dollars of capital for deployment by the Corporation.

-CHARLES T. MUNGER, age 95, has been a director and Vice Chairman of the Corporation's Board of Directors since 1978.
-Between 1984 and 2011, he was Chairman of the Board of Directors and Chief Executive Officer of Wesco Financial Corporation, approximately 80%-owned by the Corporation during that period.
+CHARLES T. MUNGER, age 96, has been a director and Vice Chairman of the Corporation's Board of Directors since 1978.
+Between 1984 and 2011, he was Chairman of the Board of Directors and Chief Executive Officer of Wesco Financial Corporation, approximately 80% owned by the Corporation during that period.
 He also served as President of Wesco Financial Corporation between 2005 and 2011.
 Mr. Munger is also Chairman of the Board of Directors of Daily Journal Corporation, a director of Costco Wholesale Corporation and Chairman of the Board of Trustees of Good Samaritan Hospital.

-Charles Munger brings to the Board his 40 years of experience as Vice Chairman of the Corporation.
+Charles Munger brings to the Board his 41 years of experience as Vice Chairman of the Corporation.

-THOMAS S. MURPHY, age 93, has been a director of the Corporation since 2003.
+THOMAS S. MURPHY, age 94, has been a director of the Corporation since 2003.
 Mr. Murphy has been retired since 1996.
 He was Chairman of the Board and Chief Executive Officer of Capital Cities/ABC, Inc. from 1966 to 1990 and from February 1994 until his retirement in 1996.
 Mr. Murphy is Chairman Emeritus of the Board of Trustees of Save the Children and a trustee of NYU Langone Medical Center.